mathjiajia/mathjiajia.github.io/neovim-vimtex/index.md

 If you are new to Neovim, I suggest you to start with [this configuration](https://github.com/nvim-lua/kickstart.nvim.git).

+Or, [here](https://github.com/mathjiajia/config.nvim) is my current configuration.

 As in the last post, we need to install a `TeX` distribution.

 ## Step 1: VimTeX

 VimTeX is a powerful tool to

-## Step 2: UltiSnips
+## Step 2: LuaSnip

-Ultisnip is a snippet engine, which uses vim snippet to provide the actual snippet for various file types.
+LuaSnip is a snippet engine, which provides the actual snippets for various file types.

 ## Step 3: cmp